jukkahyv/angular-custom-element/README.md

 I was struggling to get [Angular custom elements](https://angular.io/guide/elements) working in unit tests.
 Here is minimal (?) application that works.

+# Why would you do this?

+Sometimes it's necessary to render HTML (as string or elements) outside of Angular, while still using some sort of templating.
+For example, in my case, popups.
+If the rest of the application is already using Angular, it makes sense to use Angular for this, too.
+Alternatively, you could use lightweight template processing such as [handlebars](https://handlebarsjs.com/).

+# Explanation of solution

 All the relevant code is in `my-custom-element.component.spec.ts`:

 This registers the custom component.
 Note that checking previous registration is needed, otherwise running multiple tests fails.